openownership/bods-dev-handbook/standard_releases.md

 change only when we have real world use or commitments mandating a greater level of support.

-### Fixes to an existing translation
+### Making fixes to an existing translation

-Fixes that solely relate to an existing translation (i.e. not the source text, but a particular translation of it) should follow a similar process to other fixes to an exiting release.
+Fixes that solely relate to an existing translation (i.e. not the source text, but a particular translation of it) should follow a similar process to other fixes to an existing release.
 The fix can be made by editing the translation in Transifex and pulling down the updated strings to a local branch named for the issue eg `297-concept-translation`.
 This should then be pushed up and merged directly back into the existing release branch.